andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 As you can see, the body of the HTML page contains the newly defined `<my-rating>` tag that identifies our component.
 After saving the `index.html` file, type `npm start` in a console window and you will see your component in a browser as in the following picture:

 ![](./xxx-images/basic-component.png)

+> **Note**: The Stencil development environment provides support for hot reloading, so if your environment is running after an `npm start`, any changes to the project's files will cause its automatic rebuilding and running.
+This means that you don't need to type again `npm start`.

 ## Adding properties